aimms/how-to/Articles/526/526-reference-element-style.rst

 Modeling flexibility
 ---------------------

 Flexibility is tested here by changing the structure of an arc.
-Each arcs gets an additional mode of transport.
+Each arc gets an additional mode of transport.

 .. code-block:: aimms
     :linenos: